newworldcode/nwd/README.md

 A result set from `$('selector')` has a virtual length property so `$('p').length > 0` will function as usual.

 #### `$('selector').on(eventName, [delegate], callback)`
 Add listeners to any elements with support for event delegation.
+Subscribe to multiple events by space delimiting the event names.

 #### `$('selector').off(eventName, callback)`
 Remove listeners from any elements.
+Unsubscribe from multiple events by space delimiting the event names.

 #### `$('selector').get(index)`
 Get a specific node from a set of results or undefined for out of bounds.